 File Early – You can file your taxes as early as Jan.
-1st although the IRS won’t start accepting returns until Jan.
-23, 2017.
+1st although we estimate that the IRS won’t start accepting returns until Jan.
+23, 2023.
 You can use a tax prep service or file online through one of these places.

 Have All of Your Information Together – Before you file make sure you have everything that you need.
 Impatience could cause an error on your part and delay your tax refund.
 Here’s a list of items you’ll need to file.